Sony A6400 vs RX10

 |17.||Sony NEX-7||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 The A6400 is a recent model that features in the current product line-up of Sony.
 In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6400 and RX10 can be found, respectively, in the Sony A6400 Manual (free pdf) or the online Sony RX10 Manual.

 So how do things add up?
 Is the Sony A6400 better than the Sony RX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.